 AB: Dr. Ashton, how did you become interested in science and religion?

-AB: Didn’t you have Christian beliefs at that time?
+AB: Did you have Christian beliefs at the time?

 AB: You came to a very serious conclusion at just 13 years of age.
 Did you have the strength to keep your promise?

 JA: Yes.
 When I was in college, most of my colleagues drank alcohol, and when we went to a restaurant together, the other boys would make fun of me.
 I had also decided not to have sex before I got married.

 AB: Had anyone cautioned you against pre-marital sex?